csc7/PP1_CI_TGC/README.md

 The fully deployment to be accessible by anyone is found [here](https://csc7.github.io/PP1_CI_TGC/), whose URL is https://csc7.github.io/PP1_CI_TGC/ .

 Based on the Code Institute's Love Running project content, the following steps has been applied to have the front-end final version deployed:
-1. Select website repository in Github account.
+1. Select website repository in GitHub account.
 2. Go to "Settings" (up in the menu, to the right).
 3. Select "Pages" in the menu on the left.
 4. At the beginning, in "Source", select "Branch: main", and click "Save".